almatsy159/tools/README.md

   - data analysis project here , maybe in apps so it has content

 this program need an sql database and classic db setting

+# sentence to array

+old program not revelant anymore